 The Sensaphone system’s control unit located in the barn connects to the phone line and to sensors that are positioned 150 feet to 200 feet away in two different vineyard locations.
 At each location, the sensors are positioned on the grape trellis at three heights from 2 ½ feet to 5 ½ feet above the ground.
 The sensors constantly communicate with the control device and are programmed to call Slingerland when temperatures hit –17 °C (1.4 °F) or –18 °C (-0.4 °F).

 “Critical damaging temperatures are colder, but I need to be ready and closely watching them because the machines start easier at –17 °C, and they take time to start, warm up and operate.
 I also need to be notified and prepared for a sudden cold dip,” he adds.

-He also uses the wind machines for frost control in the spring and fall, reprograming the Sensaphone monitors for different damage temperatures.
+He also uses the wind machines for frost control in the spring and fall, reprogramming the Sensaphone monitors for different damage temperatures.
 At a cost of $600 per hour to run his wind machines, precise operation of the machines also impacts his bottom line.

 Better Living Through Technology

 Slingerland has been harvesting Icewine grapes for 29 years.
 Prior to using a remote temperature monitoring system, he relied upon computer weather forecasting and conducted many field inspections on cold nights.
 Life before technology resulted in numerous unnecessary visits to the field.